-1. This Law (hereinafter referred to as "this Code") may be cited as the Short title Criminal Procedure Code (2013 Revision).
+1. This Law (hereinafter referred to as "this Code") may be cited as the Criminal Procedure Code (2019 Revision).

+Definitions
-2. In this Code-

-"Clerk" means the person appointed as Clerk of the Court under section 7 of the Grand Court Law (2008 Revision);

-"Commissioner of Police" means the person appointed under section 8 of the Police Law, 2010 and includes every person acting under his authority;

-"committed for trial" means committed for trial before the Grand Court;

-"complaint" means an allegation that some person has committed an offence;

-"counsel" means any legal practitioner instructed to represent any party in proceedings before a court;

-"court" means the Grand Court or the Summary Court and the person presiding over such court as the context may require;
+- 2. In this Code - "Clerk" means the person appointed as Clerk of the Court under section 7 of the Grand Court Law (2015 Revision); - "Commissioner of Police" means the person appointed under section 8 of the Police Law (2017 Revision) and includes every person acting under his authority; - "committed for trial" means committed for trial before the Grand Court: - "complaint" means an allegation that some person has committed an offence; - "counsel" means any legal practitioner instructed to represent any party in proceedings before a court; - "court" means the Grand Court or the Summary Court and the person presiding over such court as the context may require;

-"Court of Appeal" means the Court of Appeal exercising jurisdiction under the Constitution of the Islands and in accordance with the Court of Appeal Law (2011 Revision);

-"Governor" means the Governor in Cabinet;

-"Judge" means a Judge of the Grand Court;

-"legal practitioner" means any person authorised to practise as such before the Grand Court under any law for the time being in force;

-"magistrate" includes a person presiding over a Summary Court and having jurisdiction in the matter under reference;

-"medical practitioner" means any person registered under the Health Practice Law, (2005 Revision) as being authorised to practise medicine in the Islands;

-"police officer" means any constable or member of the Police Force established under the Police Law, 2010;

-"preliminary inquiry" means an inquiry into a criminal charge conducted by a Summary Court under this Code, with a view to the committal of an accused person for trial before the Grand Court;

-"private prosecution" means a prosecution instituted by any person other than-

-- (a) a person appearing on behalf of the Crown, the Commissioner of Police or any department of the Government; or - (b) a public officer acting in his official capacity or any person appearing on his behalf;

-"public officer" means any person holding any office in the public service of the Government:

-2006 Revision 2005 Revision "Summary Court" means a court established under the Summary Jurisdiction Law (2006 Revision) or, with respect to proceedings or applications in connection with young persons (as defined in the Youth Justice Law (2005 Revision) under that Law; and

-"young person" means a person under the age of seventeen years.
+- "Court of Appeal" means the Court of Appeal exercising jurisdiction under the Cayman Islands Constitution Order 2009 [U.K.S.I.
+2009 No. 1379] and in accordance with the Court of Appeal Law (2011 Revision); - "Judge" means a Judge of the Grand Court; - "legal practitioner" means any person authorised to practise as such before the Grand Court under any law for the time being in force; - "magistrate" includes a person presiding over a Summary Court and having jurisdiction in the matter under reference; - "medical practitioner" means any person registered under the Health Practice Law (2017 Revision) as being authorised to practise medicine in the Islands; - "police officer" means any constable or member of the Police Service established under the Police Law (2017 Revision); - "preliminary inquiry" means an inquiry into a criminal charge conducted by a Summary Court under this Code, with a view to the committal of an accused person for trial before the Grand Court; - "private prosecution" means a prosecution instituted by any person other than - - (a) a person appearing on behalf of the Crown, the Commissioner of Police or any department of the Government; or - (b) a public officer acting in his official capacity or any person appearing on his behalf: - "public officer" means any person holding any office in the public service of the Government; - "Summary Court" means a court established under the Summary Jurisdiction Law (2019 Revision) or, with respect to proceedings or applications in connection with young persons (as defined in the Youth Justice Law (2019 Revision) under that Law; and - "young person" means a person under the age of seventeen years.